sergpapa/FPC/README.md

 ![GitHub-deployment](assets/images/deploy.png)

-  You can access the live link to the GitHub repository here - [https://sergpapa.github.io/FPC/](https://sergpapa.github.io/FPC/)
+  You can access the live link to the GitHub deployed version - [https://sergpapa.github.io/FPC/](https://sergpapa.github.io/FPC/)

 ### **Forking the Repository on GitHub**